Leonai-do/Multi-Agent-Chat/tasks/Pending tasks.md

 #### [ ⏳ ] Task 28 - Consistent Markdown Rendering
 Consistent Markdown rendering: In src/components/MessageItem.tsx, consider adding components for links (a), tables, and list spacing.
 For Agent live/trace (src/components/AgentBox.tsx), you currently override pre → fragment; that can break code block layout.
 Prefer consistent pre/code blocks with the same rules used in messages.

-#### [ ⏳ ] Task 29 - Provider Abstraction
-Provider abstraction: Extract Gemini calls out of src/components/App.tsx into a provider.
-This simplifies adding providers (item 15) and testing.
-Also enables adding tools (item 8) without touching UI.

-#### [ ⏳ ] Task 30 - Abort/Stop Generation
-Abort/stop generation: Wire AbortController through the provider so a "Stop" button can cancel in‑flight calls; aligns with better UX and prevents duplicate updates.

 #### [ ⏳ ] Task 31 - Batch State Updates
 Batch state updates: Inside runAgentCollaboration you call setCurrentCollaborationState multiple times during Promise.all.
 Consider buffering updates per agent and applying in fewer renders to reduce UI churn.